← All articles T. Denoyo Research

 What the polls show — Israeli public opinion vs. American Jewish opinion

 Official rhetoric does not exist in a vacuum.
 It both reflects and shapes public opinion.
-The polling data from Israeli society reveals a public that has absorbed the dehumanizing framework its leaders and media have promoted — and it diverges dramatically from the views of Jewish communities abroad, who consume a broader media landscape.
+The polling data from Israeli society reveals a public that has absorbed the dehumanizing framework its leaders and media have promoted.
+The Penn State / Haaretz poll of March 2025 — the most comprehensive survey of Israeli Jewish opinion on Palestinians — produced numbers so extreme that even veteran Israeli pollsters described them as an "emergency wake-up call."

 62%

-of Israelis agree "there are no innocent people in Gaza."
-Among Jewish Israelis, this rises to 76%. — i24 News / August 2025
+agree "there are no innocent people in Gaza."
+Among Jewish Israelis specifically, this rises to 76%.

 75%

-of Jewish Israelis reject U.S. pressure to reduce heavy bombing of densely populated areas. — Haaretz / Israel Democracy Institute, Jan 2024
+of Jewish Israelis reject US pressure to reduce heavy bombing of densely populated areas in Gaza.

-Tel Aviv University / Palestinian-Israeli Pulse — mutual perceptions
+Tel Aviv University / Palestinian-Israeli Pulse — humanity scores

 American Jewish opinion — a striking contrast

-of American Jews agree with the accusation that Israel is committing genocide in Gaza — including 17% who "strongly agree." — JCPA poll, May 2024
+of American Jews believe Israel has committed genocide in Gaza — including 17% who "strongly agree."
+A further majority believe Israel has committed war crimes.

-The divergence between Israeli Jewish and American Jewish opinion is not explained by different levels of attachment to Israel.
-American Jews also express strong support for Israel as a state.
-The gap is explained by what each community has been told about Palestinians.
-Israeli Jews consume a media ecosystem — led by Channel 14 — where Palestinian civilians are described as collectively guilty terrorists, where "Amalek" is a prime ministerial metaphor, and where 150+ calls for war crimes have aired on prime time without consequence.
-American Jews, exposed to a broader media landscape including international reporting, hold dramatically different views of Palestinian humanity and political rights.
+The divergence is not about attachment to Israel — American Jews overwhelmingly still feel connected to Israel as a state.
+The gap is explained by the media environment.
+Israeli Jews consume a system led by Channel 14 where Palestinian civilians are collectively guilty terrorists, where "Amalek" is a prime ministerial metaphor, and where 150+ calls for war crimes have aired on prime time.
+American Jews, exposed to a broader landscape, hold fundamentally different views of Palestinian humanity and rights.

 Government and military officials — the documented statements